 The 4 Simplest Data Business Models

-As for the 4 very best business models for remote data businesses (business that you can run and operate anywhere in the world), those are:
+As for the 4 very best business models for remote data businesses (businesses that you can run and operate anywhere in the world), those are:

 - Information products

-- Services – a services or an agency service-based businesses
+- Services – a services or agency business

 - Coaching and advising

 Of course, these are not binary classifications.
 There are going to be natural areas of overlap between each of these business models.

 In this article, I’m going to cover each of these 4 models and how you can utilize them to get your data business up and running, scalable and profitable fast.

 What it is: Freelancing / Freelancing with a team

 If you’re already a freelancer, then you already sort of have a service-based business, but you are probably the only one doing the services, right?
 Another way to do service-based business would be something like freelancing with a team.
 Bringing in a partner that can offer the same level of data services you do or bringing in a team to help you with all of the admin, marketing, sales, etc. – all that stuff can be supported by team members.
 So, there are a few different ways you can bring in help with a serviced-based business.
 Let’s look at the pros and cons:

 - It’s the fastest way to start your business.